AmiraBasyouni/react-diagram-schema/CONTRIBUTING.md

 ## New to Open Source?

-Start with small tasks like improving error messages (e.g., ‘Invalid path’) or fixing typos in docs.
+Start with small tasks like improving error messages or fixing typos in docs.

 ## Roadmap & Features

-To view planned features and priorities, visit the [ROADMAP.md](https://github.com/AmiraBasyouni/react-diagram-schema/blob/main/ROADMAP.md) file.
+To view planned features and priorities, visit the [ROADMAP.md](https://github.com/AmiraBasyouni/react-diagram-schema/blob/main/ROADMAP.md) document.

 We welcome discussions of new ideas!
 If you have a suggestion, feel free to open an issue or comment on an existing one.